AStefankiv/writing/Canonical_about_me.md

 - **Describe a significant learning experience you had working on documentation**
   – What happened, what did you learn, and what did you change as a result?

+After deciding to transition into technical writing, I didn’t just start building a portfolio — I also reached out to experienced professionals in the field for coffee chats.
+These conversations were incredibly helpful.
+They gave me honest feedback, suggested areas to focus on, and even reviewed some of my early writing samples.

+One of the most impactful things I learned was how much thoughtfulness and precision technical writing really requires.
+A few key lessons that stuck with me:

+- Every word matters — even small choices can affect clarity or tone.

+- AI can assist, but it can also introduce subtle errors.
+You have to double-check everything.

+- Good documentation starts with solid planning and research, not just good prose.

+- Attention to detail is non-negotiable — especially in technical contexts where accuracy builds user trust.

+- Always ask “Why?” — why include this step?
+Why word it this way?
+What’s the reader supposed to take away?

+- Step away from the writing and come back later with a clear head — your editing will always be sharper.

+As a result of these conversations and lessons, I completely changed how I approach writing.
+Now, I plan more carefully, review more critically, and focus more on the user's journey through the documentation.

 - **In general, what aspect of your documentation work do you find most challenging?**
   Give an example or two to illustrate the nature of this challenge.

+One of the more challenging aspects of documentation for me — and I wouldn’t call it very challenging, just an area I keep working to improve — is deciding on the best order in which to present information.
+Structuring content isn’t just about logic; it’s about guiding the reader through a journey in a way that’s clear, intuitive, and even a little engaging.

+For example, in my [Get Started with NASA’s API](#get-started-with-nasas-api) guide, I originally placed the Visual Demo after the JavaScript and Python code examples.
+But after reviewing the flow, I realized that a quick visual of what the API can do would actually motivate readers and give them immediate context — especially those less experienced with APIs.
+So I reorganized that section, putting the demo before the code to spark curiosity and provide a visual goal before diving into the technical details.

+This experience taught me how important it is to think like a reader, not just a writer.
+Now, I often sketch an outline from the user’s perspective first — asking what they need to know, in what order, and how each section prepares them for the next.

 ---